Football at the Pan American Games

 Football at the Pan American Games is an association football competition organized by Panam Sports in the continental multi-sport event of the Pan American Games.
-The men's tournament has been played since 1951, it has restricted the participation of elite players in various ways.

-The women's tournament has been played since 1999, it is for senior national teams.
+The men's tournament has been played since 1951, the women's tournament since 1999.
+The men's tournament has restricted the participation of elite players in various ways, while the women's tournament is for senior national teams.

 The tournament was played in a league format from 1951 to 1963, neither the final nor bronze medal match was hosted.
 Another format was used in 1971, this time the tournament was played in a group format in the early stages, but played in a league format for the final stages.
 The 1983 tournament saw only 3 teams playing in the final group stages, with the first and final time the tournament did not have the fourth place team.